Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 ### The Code

 The most important file is the `pipeline.py` file.
-It is the pipeline through which your data goes and outputs a trained model, downsampled audio of chimpanzees and clusters this downsampled information.
+It is the pipeline through which your data goes and outputs a trained model, downsampled calls of chimpanzees and clusters this downsampled information.
+Pytorch is used.

 The code is thoroughly commented, if you still don't get it, email me.